Eddie James (rugby union)

-Eddie James (born 10 August 2002) is a Welsh rugby union player who plays for the Scarlets as a centre.
-He is a Wales under-20 international.
+Eddie James (born 10 August 2002) is a Welsh rugby union player who plays for the Scarlets and Wales national team as a centre.

 Professional career

+Early years and amateur rugby

 James first played for the Carmarthen Quins youth team, and attended Ysgol Bro Myrddin.
 He attended Coleg Sir Gar, where he played before joining the Scarlets academy in 2020.

+To gain further experience, James went to New Zealand in 2022 to spend three months with Linwood RFC, alongside fellow academy player Sam O'Connor.

+James played for both the Quins and Llanelli RFC while attached to the Scarlets academy, making 13 appearances for Llanelli in what was to be their final season in the Welsh Premiership.

+Scarlets

+James was named as a replacement for a URC match against the Dragons on 23 April 2022, but did not come off the bench.

+James made his first appearance for the Scarlets on 2 September 2022, in a pre-season friendly against Bristol Bears, coming off the bench.